YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 }
 ```

-The above `EventRequest` type request message reports that the client has stopped playing after one minute has elapsed in a five minute audio content.
+The above `EventRequest` type request message reports that the client has stopped playing after one minute has elapsed in a five-minute piece of audio content.
 Like this, the custom extension can track the change of playback state on the client.
 For example, the custom extension can collect the `EventRequest` type request message containing `AudioPlayer.PlayStopped` and `AudioPlayer.PlayFinished` event message information to identify users who finish or do not finish listening to the audio content, and use this information to create statistics.

 Also, you can use the `EventRequest` type request message which includes the `AudioPlayer.ProgressReportIntervalPassed` event message to understand approximately where the user has stopped listening to the audio content.
 If the user requests to play the same audio content next time, this data can be used to continue playing the content from where the playback last left off.